apple60126/clothing_camera_app/README.md

 Once it's installed, check it installed by opening a terminal and typing `ngrok --help`.
 It should say something.

-Download the repo to your computer, by opening a terminal and typing `git clone https://github.com/danieldmiller/level-jeans-photo-taker.git`
+Download the repo to your computer via git clone

 # How to run the code